-His election as the Sephardic Chief Rabbi (the Rishon le-Zion) carried a concurrent appointment to the Va’ad Le’ummi (National Council of Jews of Palestine) and he participated in the sessions in which the Jewish Agency was founded.
-He represented the Jewish community at the United Nations a number of times during the British Mandatory period, and was one of the main witnesses called to testify before the Anglo-American Committee of Enquiry in 1946, whose conclusions paved the way for the United Nations resolution providing for the establishment of the State of Israel.
-Ouziel wrote extensively on religious, communal and national subjects, as well as Jewish philosophy, his articles appearing in several newspapers and journals.
-His writings include the Mishpetei Ouziel responsa; Mikhmannei Ouziel, a collection of sermons; and Hegyonei Ouziel, on Jewish philosophy.
+Ouziel’s election as the Sephardic Chief Rabbi (the Rishon le-Zion) carried a concurrent appointment to the Va’ad Le’ummi (National Council of Jews of Palestine), and he participated in the sessions in which the Jewish Agency was founded.
+He represented the Jewish community at the United Nations a number of times during the British Mandatory period and was one of the main witnesses called to testify before the Anglo-American Committee of Enquiry in 1946, whose conclusions paved the way for the United Nations resolution providing for the establishment of the State of Israel.
+Ouziel wrote extensively on religious, communal, and national subjects, as well as Jewish philosophy; his articles appeared in several newspapers and journals.
+His writings include the Mishpetei Ouziel Halakhic decisions written by rabbinic authories in response to questions posed to them.responsa; Mikhmannei Ouziel, a collection of sermons; and Hegyonei Ouziel, on Jewish philosophy.

-A woman may act as a dayyan (rabbinical judge) if so accepted by the public.
-A formal regulation to this effect, however, should not be promulgated, because women are responsible for the household and the care and education of children; additionally, women are extremely merciful and exhibit great sensitivity, which may result in the rendering of improper judgments (Mishpetei Ouziel, Hoshen Mishpat [1940 ed.], para.
+A woman may act as a Judge in Jewish law cases; member of a rabbinic court.dayyan (rabbinical judge) if so accepted by the public.
+A formal regulation to this effect, however, should not be promulgated, because women are responsible for the household and the care and education of children; additionally, Ouziel argued that women are extremely merciful and exhibit great sensitivity, which may result in the rendering of improper judgments (Mishpetei Ouziel, Hoshen Mishpat [1940 ed.], para.
 5).

 Women may cast their vote for public institutions: